hooh-hooah/AI_Tips/docs/tutorials/chara-line.md

 !> If you can't find the issue here, then check [**Trouble Shooting**](tutorials/trouble-shooting.md) page.

 ### Uh..
-My Skinpaint is repeating all over the skin/face!
+My Tatto is repeating all over the skin/face!

 The Texture's import option is wrong.
-All of the skinpaint, chests, and other paint parts must be in `Clamp` Wrap Mode.
+All of the tattoo, chests, and other paint parts must be in `Clamp` Wrap Mode.

 You can set the **Wrap Mode** by clicking your Texture and search around the middle of the menu.